mstuttgart/brazilcep/docs/source/index.rst

         'complement': 'str',
     }

-**BrazilCEP** aims to provide a unified query interface for various CEP search services, simplifying the integration of Python applications with these services.
+Its goal is to provide a unified query interface for multiple search services, simplifying the integration of Python applications with these services.

+Starting from version 7.0.0, **BrazilCEP** introduces support for asynchronous operations.

 Supported CEP APIs
 ------------------